 Case Study- Road accident

 Mozambique RTA: Macomia , Cabo Delgado

-At the time of the incident the two rear occupants were wearing seatbelts but not the not the two front passengers.
-The two front occupants, had head injuries, with the College PC being the most seriously hurt.
+At the time of the incident the two rear occupants were wearing seatbelts but not the two front passengers.
+The two front occupants had head injuries, with the College PC being the most seriously hurt.
 The two rear passengers were bruised but did not require medical treatment.

 - The chrome roll bar was ineffective at protecting the passenger space.
 A proper roll cage would include protection for the front of the cab.